microsoft/fluentui/packages/tsx-editor/README.md

 `TsxEditor` is like `EditorWrapper`, but without the example container, error bar, or read-only fallback.
 Instead of rendering the example itself, it takes in an `onTransformFinished` callback to pass the example component up to the parent for rendering.

+Cautions for this option:

-Note that if you choose this option, you should **delay load** the `TsxEditor` component to prevent Monaco from being pulled into your main bundle.
+- **Delay load** the `TsxEditor` component to prevent Monaco from being pulled into your main bundle.
+- When rendering the example component, be sure to wrap it in an error boundary; otherwise **runtime errors in the example will crash the page**.
+(One option is using `EditorErrorBoundary`, which also handles displaying transform errors.)

 TODO: add usage example